 Unlike Argentina, which has many old vineyards of malbec planted at relatively high densities of about 5,500 plants/ha, Chile has relatively few good old vineyards.
 Apalta has some nice old vineyards planted to 5,500 vines/ha, but many of Chile's best wines still come from good rather than great vineyards.
 For example, Santa Rita's lovely Casa Real comes from vines planted at a lower than optimal density of about 3,333 vines/ha from two vineyards, Población planted 1973 and Carneros panted in 1962, Alto Jahuel.
 The Tocornal vineyard at Puente Alto, which has superb stony, gravelly soil, and produces Concha's greatest cabernet.
 Don Melchor comes from vines planted at a similar density.
 Their new vineyards being planted from about 2005 onwards at about 8-10,000 vines/ha have the irrigation pipes buried 80cm below the surface to encourage the roots to explore the soil more deeply to better regulate water supply to the vine.
 These new vineyards will soon produce better grapes than the existing older vineyards.

 Stefano Gandolini's Las Tres Marias Vineyards Cabernet Sauvignon 2011 is one of the first wines of this new generation.
-The vines were planted about 10 years ago at 7,000 vines/ha on the third and fourth alluvial terraces of the Maipo River near Buin with drip irrigation.
+The vines were planted in 2001 at 7,000 vines/ha on the third and fourth alluvial terraces of the Maipo River near Buin with drip irrigation.
 The quality is outstanding and the wine is concentrated yet fresh and fine.

-Some examples of soil-mapped, high-density vineyards planted in the last decade:
+Some examples of soil-mapped, high-density vineyards planted in the last two decades:

 - Viña Leyda's new vineyards: